architecture

 Once working, this platform can:

-- Compare seasons and weather
+- Compare tick counts across seasons and weather conditions

 - Optimize yard treatment strategies